 Mitchum, who sings a couple of songs — quite well, I must add — is perfectly casted as the easygoing trapper.
-There is a scene in which he sings a song while wearing a “parson’s attire,” a moment that reminded me of what is perhaps Mitchum’s best remembered role, the serial killer in Charles Laughton’s classic The Night of the Hunter (1955).
+There is a scene in which he sings a song while wearing a “parson’s attire,” a moment that reminded me of what is perhaps Mitchum’s best remembered role, the serial killer in 1955’s The Night of the Hunter.

-Holden was near the end of his “light period” which came to an abrupt end when Billy Wilder casted him in the noir classic Sunset Boulevard.
+Holden was near the end of his “light period” which came to an abrupt end when Billy Wilder casted him in 1950’s Sunset Boulevard.
 After that, Holden began his “cynical phase,” which lasted until his death in 1981.
 Rachel and the Stranger proves how easy was for Holden to move from drama and comedy, and vice versa, in the same movie.

 Conclusions & Final Thoughts:

 Rachel and the Stranger is a terrifically enjoyable film — it’s pure Hollywood entertainment.
 Partially filmed in Eugene, Oregon.
 With Tom Tully (The Caine Mutiny), Sara Haden, and Frank Ferguson.
 B&W, 90 minutes, Not Rated.